-It is therefore recommended that Council NOTES the Schedule of Documents for the period 29 September 2015 to 20 October 2015 executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents for the period 29 September 2015 to 20 October 2015 executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ187-11/15.

 During the period 29 September 2015 to 20 October 2015, seven documents were executed by affixing the Common Seal.
 A summary is provided below: